jbampton/tooling-docs/apache-trusted-release/platform.md

 ### Release Stages

-1. Current Releases
+1. Build Releases - while not managed by the ATR there are bridges.
 2. Candidate Releases
+3. Current Releases
-3. Revoked / EOL / Attic Releases
+4. Archived / Revoked / EOL / Atticked Releases

 > “Nightlies” is for a later phase.